lysevi/dariadb/doc/http_api.md

  "type": "erase"
 }
 ```
-where to - time point
+where "to" is time point, all values older than  will be removed.